kacperfin/energy-data-science/README.md

 # energy-data-science
-My work for  the Energy Data Science course at Taltech.
+My work for the Energy Data Science course at TalTech.